wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 3. RECOMMENDS that resolver implementations enable this behavior by default. and
 4. REQUIRES that {{RFC8976}} be used to validate the IANA root zone information before loading it.
+5. Adds a mechanism for priming the list of places for fetching root zone data.
+6. Adds protocol steps for ensuring resolution stability and resiliency.

 # Changes from RFC8806